 Fetal alcohol syndrome is a very sad disorder.
 Children who have it often grow much more slowly than those who do not.
 They also can have delayed development of language and motor skills.
-Further, children who have FAS often have difficulties with their memory and with learning.
+Further, children who have FAS often have difficulties with their memory and learning.
 Seizures can also occur.

 There is no blood test for FAS.
 When doctors diagnose the disease, they do so based on symptoms.
-Special education is often required for children with FAS, this is one of the alcoholism effects on family.
+Special education is often required for children with FAS; this is one of the alcoholism effects on the family.
 This is because many children who have FAS simply cannot learn effectively in a typical classroom setting.
 Psychological counseling is often needed for the families of children who have FAS because FAS is complicated to deal with for the entire family.
 Speech therapy, mental health counseling, education for parents, and physical therapy can all be helpful too.

 Partial Fetal Alcohol Syndrome (pFAS)